-Many emails come in, asking if Symple will ever show correlations between symptoms and factors:
+Many folks ask when Symple will calculate and show correlations between symptoms and factors.

-We often confuse a correlation (a relationship) with a causation (a reason for something happening).
+We often confuse correlation (a relationship) with causation (a reason for something happening).

 For example, if you take your medications every morning with a shot of vodka, which is to blame for making you dizzy, the meds or the booze?
 If you only track "medications" against "dizziness," you'll see a correlation between the two.
 But are the medications to blame for making you dizzy?
 Probably not.

 Symple helps us think experimentally, to ask questions and make observations.
 But Symple can't and shouldn't make suggestions.
 That's the job of your doctor, pharmacist, dietary specialist or therapist.